Urban Spatial Analytics — Spring 2024

 Inclusive Transit: Assessing Universal Design in Subways

 New York City's public transportation system is vital, serving 6.1 million daily riders and facilitating access to work, education, social engagements, and healthcare.
 Accessibility is crucial for tackling socioeconomic inequalities.
 In New York, individuals with disabilities face significant poverty rates, with over 36.5% living below the poverty line.
 A lack of transportation options is one of the most significant barriers to employment for New Yorkers with disabilities.
 This arises the issue of transit deserts — areas with fewer nearby accessible stations.
-The research by Akanksha Patil, Koyel Das, and Vinayak Saxena is answering the question on how does the spatial distribution of inaccessible subway stations in New York City impact the mobility and socioeconomic opportunities of individuals with disabilities, and which stations should be prioritized for accessibility improvements to maximize benefits for this population?
+The research answers the question: how does the spatial distribution of inaccessible subway stations in New York City impact the mobility and socioeconomic opportunities of individuals with disabilities, and which stations should be prioritized for accessibility improvements to maximize benefits for this population?

 Forecasting NYC Crime Incidents and Security Optimization